4 Tricks to Selling a Home in a Buyer's Market

 Once the home has been de-cluttered, then the homeowner can do a deep cleaning and redecorating.
 Deep cleaning usually involves cleaning parts of the home that don't often get washed, like under the couch and on top of the curtains.

 Finally, the homeowner can buy small decorations to make their living room, kitchen and bedroom stand out.
 Often small decorative touches like throw pillows and blankets on the couch, flowers in the kitchen and a new coat of paint in the bedroom can help the home look its best.
 Don't forget to make sure bedrooms have the beds made and that it looks like a bedroom.
 If you are planning on updating your bed or mattress after you move, updating your mattress before you sell may be a good move so it can assist in the staging.

 Every market has its own quirks to it, whether sellers are in a large city or a quiet suburb.
 Real estate agents may know the market like the back of their hands, but sellers usually need to make the effort to really study the trends.
 Understanding the gaps between the average asking price and the average selling price is an excellent way to gauge how to price the home.

 In certain areas, it may be smarter to price the home low to spark a bidding war (which is possible even in a buyer's market), but usually, it makes more sense to set the price slightly higher than the what the seller originally wanted.
 This way, they can more easily offer to cover certain closing costs or award discount points in lieu of standard price negotiations.

-Selling a home in a buyer's market may take more effort, but it helps to keep a sense of perspective before getting started.
+Selling a home in a buyer's market may take more effort, but it helps to keep a sense of perspective and consult with a Nashville real estate agent before getting started.
 Buyers may be far more willing to choose the home because the seller isn't so rigid with their expectations or because the seller has shown an interest in making their Nashville home as move-in ready as possible.

 The Ashton Real Estate Group of RE/MAX Advantage